Star Wars: Starfighter: Filming

 Principal photography began on August 28, 2025, in the United Kingdom, with Claudio Miranda as the cinematographer.
 By mid-September, filming was taking place in Sardinia, Italy.
 Levy released an image of filming taking place in the Mediterranean Sea.
-In early November, Levy took a short break from filming to promote the fifth season of his television series Stranger Things (2025).
+In early November, Levy took a short break from filming to promote the fifth season of Stranger Things (2025).
 Filming was more than halfway complete by then.
-Smith was set to begin filming his scenes in December.
+At the end of the month, Levy said there was part of the film's third act where "things didn't align" and his original plans were forced to change.
+Levy was filming the new version of this at the time and said he was glad that the original idea did not work out, feeling that the new idea was much better.
+Smith filmed his scenes in December.
+Levy announced that filming had wrapped on December 18.